bcroke19/MASH-Peformance-Analytics/README.md

 ```
 Of the reecords, 2,197 were performance tests while 533 were strength tests.
 Due to the larger number of performance test records, I decided to focus analysis on performance tests.

+## Evaluating Performance Test Metric Columns for Missing Data
-5. Within each test group type, multiple tests are chosen from depending on athlete health.
+Within each test group type, multiple tests are chosen from depending on athlete health.
 For example, a change of direction test is administered to most athletes, but the specific drill to test change of direction can change depending on their health/sport: some may do a pro-agility sprint while others perform another test.
 After talking with the Director of Sports Performance, not all athletes undergo all test types on testing day, so I created a loop to help me understand which tests seem to be administered the most frequently and would have the smallest amount of missing data to work with.
 ```
 # Loop through each column and get value counts
 for column in performance_tests.columns: